MadLadSquad/MadLadSquadSite/untitled-desktop/misc/keybinding-spec-core.md

    [this file](https://github.com/MadLadSquad/UntitledImGuiFramework/blob/master/Framework/Core/Events/Keys.hpp)

 Revisions before version 0.9.0.0 did not include support for multikey bindings.
-Since they were developed during the standard's experimental phase, they are not supported by input systems used by current MadLad Squad applications/libraries/frameworks.
+Since they were developed during the standard's experimental phase, they are not supported by input systems used by current MadLadSquad applications/libraries/frameworks.